bacitracin/technical-interview-trivia/ruby_questions.md

 * Explain "In Ruby everything is an object"
   * Methods are not objects.
 Blocks are not objects.
 Keywords are not objects.
 However, there exist Method objects and Proc objects, and some keywords refer to objects.

+* Explain the difference between procedural programming & oo.
+  *  Procedural programming, we have data and we have the procedures or instructions for operating on that data.
+In procedural programming, data and procedures, or instructions, are two separate things.
+In object-oriented programming, we have units of code that contain both data and instructions, such that an "object" operates on its own data structure.
+[Source](https://learn.co/tracks/full-stack-web-development/intro-to-ruby-development/oo-tic-tac-toe/procedural-vs-object-oriented-ruby)

 ### Methods
 * How would you create getter and setter methods in Ruby?
   * Setter and getter methods in Ruby are generated with the attr_accessor method. attr_accessor is used to generate instance variables for data that’s not stored in your database column.
 You can also create these methods manually.

+* Explain the difference between a setter & a getter method.
+  * Ex) #name, #name=

 * What's the difference between public / private / protected methods?
   * Public methods can be called by all objects and subclasses of the class in which they are defined in.